May 23, 2013

 Zone (Link)

-The areas on a ballfield in which at least 50% of batted balls are handled for outs.
+For fielding stats, the areas on a ballfield in which at least a certain percentage of batted balls (typically around 50%) are handled for outs.
 Zones are standardized and defined separately for each position.
+For pitching stats, the strike zone.